therealmuffin/synchronator/CONFIG_MANUAL.md

 Numerical values must be within 0-255 bounds (unsigned 8 bit values).

-The header in the main section is formatted as an array delimited by square brackets
+The header and tail in the main section are formatted as arrays delimited by square brackets

 None of the numeric data variables are mandatory except for volume.
 If no other variables are defined (header, tail, etc), every incoming byte is assumed to be volume data.
 Every outgoing byte represents volume data